Lab 3 - Git & C++ Project Template

 1. Fill all required files

-• README.md is a brief description and how-to-use your project.
+• README.md: a brief description and how to use your project.

-• folder docs will be used later.
-Now just create file placeholder.
+• The docs folder will be used later.
+For now, just create a file named placeholder.

-• Write some basic code into the cpp adn hpp files.
+• Write some basic code into the cpp and hpp files.

 # Ignore build directories